rajkumaar23/rajkumaar23.github.io/content/about.md

 how it's exploited these days.

 > If you are not paying for a product, then you're the product.

+## Analytics 📈
+This site uses privacy-friendly web analytics called [goatcounter](https://www.goatcounter.com) 🐐, which doesn't track any of your personal data.

 ## Contact 💬
 If you would like to discuss something with me,